bean-mhm/realbloom/README.md

 <!-- BUILDING -->
 ## Building RealBloom

-You can follow these steps to build a local copy of this project.
+You can follow these steps to build a local copy of RealBloom.

 ### Prerequisites